Special Report

 The UK refused export licenses to Egypt in 2015 for small-arm training ammunition and machine gun components, then promptly approved the sale of much heavier armaments such as snipers and assault rifles - complete with live ammunition.
 This is in a country where the police and the armed forces can detain and arrest a suspect with little reason, and have effectively ended the work of Non-Governmental Organisations (NGOs) such as Amnesty International.(6)

-two-thirds of them buy weapons from the UK (credit to BBC Newsbeat)
+The countries on the Human Rights Watch-list - two-thirds of them buy weapons from the UK (credit to BBC Newsbeat) |

 This blatant disregard of humanity - the gun could have targeted Israel, as well as help Hussein persecute minorities and dissidents in Iraq - is rather worrying, suggesting that profit is all that matters in an industry where human life is so central, and that the UK has abandoned its 'champion of human rights' title, preferring 'champion of human rights, when they don't conflict with our interests'.